 Most people are familiar with Value Scales.
 A Value Gradient is similar but it’s less about controlling values and more about controlling your medium.
-Therefore it makes sense to do a gradient it first.
+Therefore it makes sense to do a gradient first.
 The specific skills you will improve are edge control, value control, and creating smooth tones.
-This is extremely valuable in representational drawing and will allow you to avoid or resolve many drawing problems.
+This is extremely valuable in realistic drawing and will allow you to avoid or resolve many drawing problems.

 I recommend doing at least one Value Gradient for each medium you work in.
-It’s ideal to do it when you first “meet” a new medium, but it’s helpful at any skill level.
+It’s ideal to do it when you first encounter a new medium, but it’s helpful at any skill level.
 Many experienced artists still use Value Gradients to maintain their craftsmanship.
 If it’s good enough for them, it’s surely good enough for us, right?

 Here is my invitation to you to take on the Value Gradient challenge.
 Ready?
 Let’s a-go!

 How to make a Value Gradient in Charcoal

 - A soft charcoal (I like the soft green Nitram vine charcoal.)